wez/wezterm/docs/config/files.md

 ## Quick Start

-Create a file named `wezterm.lua` in your home directory, with the following
+Create a file named `.wezterm.lua` in your home directory, with the following
 contents:

 ```lua